 - Identify preferred individual and team roles and work phases

-- Learn how to deliberately cultivate missing team roles and work phases
+- Uncover how to cultivate missing team roles and work each phase deliberately

 - Discover how to resolve team roles that conflict